gusana/TestAutomationEngineer201801/tests/README.txt

 HOW TO RUN IT

-Should be installed Maven before running.
+Should be installed Maven and JRE before running.
 Open command line and navigate to folder with project.
 Run following command in command line: mvn test ro mvn install.
 After that tests will be running.